amgrega/zOSCEE-Workshop/README.md

 # zOSCEE-Workshop
-Lab Instructions for z/OS Connect EE Wildfire Workshop
+This folder contains all the Lab Instructions for z/OS Connect EE Wildfire Workshop.